 I have used this too, and you can get it for a pretty neat price!

 The Wacom Intuous does not have a display, so you’ll have to look at your computer screen to draw the whole time.
-This does take some time to get used because you have to develop a little hand-eye coordination, but it becomes super easy once you get the hang of it!
+This does take some time to get used to because you have to develop a little hand-eye coordination, but it becomes super easy once you get the hang of it!

 It’s also much smaller and doesn’t require much space.
 It will easily fit in your backpack along with your laptop, so this is an excellent option to go for!